Mother changing her babies nappy

 6. Clean thoroughly: Wiping your baby’s genital area and bottom clean helps prevent nappy rash and keeps them smelling baby-fresh.
 When wiping, always wipe from front to back, which helps reduce the chance of bacterial contamination.

-7. With boys, watch out: To avoid being splashed if your baby boy starts to wee while you’re changing his nappy, place a soft cloth over the penis until you can get the nappy positioned correctly.
+7. With boys, watch out: To avoid being splashed if your baby boy starts to wee while you’re changing a nappy, place a soft cloth over the penis until you can get the nappy positioned correctly.

 9. Disposable nappies: Go for a snug fit.
 Flatten out the elasticised sides before fastening.
 When fastening a disposable nappy, make sure it’s not too tight – you don’t want to constrict your baby’s tummy but left too loose, even the most elasticised disposable will leak.